JarofMolasses/qmk_firmware/keyboards/ssopads/ssopadpm1.2/keymaps/LCD/readme.md

-## Pro micro keymap for doing LCD things
+## Basic LCD keymap
+Just displays the current layer on the LCD, for testing.